Best restaurants in Savannah

 What is it: The Grey serves upmarket and inventive Southern staples in a re-imagined Jim Crow-era Greyhound bus station.

 Why go: Chef Mashama Bailey is heir-apparent of Edna Lewis’s legacy, taking country cooking to unprecedented levels.
 The diner bar’s shrimp hushpuppies and ham-and-potato croquettes served alongside an effervescent Daisy de Santiago make for the perfect starter.
-The dining room’s cacio e pepe is the warm hug you didn’t know you needed.
-Bailey’s seasonal pickled oysters are a revelation and this will be the meal of a lifetime.
+Plus, the dining room’s cacio e pepe is the warm hug you didn’t know you needed.

 What is it: This is a burned out, haunted mansion that was raised from the dead by Southern wunderkind Sean Brock.